PVC pipes are safe

 PVC pipes are durable

+Durability is key to utility companies and consumers.
 The first PVC piping systems were installed over 80 years and most of these are still in use.
 Dig up studies show minimum of degradation and confirm that the pipes have many more years of service left.
 The expected lifespan of a PVC pipe is 100 years or more for underground pipes.
-Moreover, PVC water mains show a much lower failure rate than non-plastic materials.
+Moreover, PVC pipes consistently show a much lower failure rate than non-plastic materials such as ductile iron, steel, asbestos cement, and cast iron.

 PVC pipes are cost-efficient